27rajyash/cn_ddos_protection_python/DDoS_Docs/Project Till Now.md

 `ddos`
 `source ./webserver_database.sql`

+#Run_Setup
+Run the following commands in any terminal to start mysql and redis servers.
+	`sudo systemctl start mysql` //Any terminal works fine.

 #Terminal1
 To open the webserver.
 Before doing this make sure your mysql server service is running.
 Open a terminal in the root directory of our project.